build-on-aws/bedrock-agent-txt2sql/README.md

     1. Return all procedures in the imaging category and are insured.
 Include all the details and athena query generated

-    2. Fetch me how many procedures are in the laboratory category, along with the Athena query created

-    3. Return me the number of procedures that are either in the laboratory, imaging or surgery category, and that are insured

-    4. Return me information on all customers who have a past due balance of over 70 dollars

-    5. Get me all of the customers who are vip, and have a blance under 500 dollars
+    2. Get medetails on all of the customers who are vip, and have a blance under 500 dollars

-    6. Fetch me data of all procedures that were not insured, with customer names, and provide the athena query created `(This query may return duplicates because it is creating a join query for Athena, and this service does not have integrity constraints)`

 ## Step 8: Setting Up Cloud9 Environment (IDE)